MaastrichtU-IDS/fair-test/README.md

 [![Publish to PyPI](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/publish-package.yml/badge.svg)](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/publish-package.yml) [![Publish docs](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/publish-docs.yml/badge.svg)](https://github.com/MaastrichtU-IDS/fair-test/actions/workflows/publish-docs.yml)

-`fair-test` is a library to build and deploy [FAIR](https://www.go-fair.org/fair-principles/) metrics tests APIs supporting the specifications used by the [FAIRMetrics working group](https://github.com/FAIRMetrics/Metrics).
+`fair-test` is a library to build and deploy [FAIR](https://www.go-fair.org/fair-principles/) metrics tests APIs, supporting the specifications used by the [FAIRMetrics working group](https://github.com/FAIRMetrics/Metrics), that can be queried to assess if a resource is complying with the [FAIR principles](https://www.go-fair.org/fair-principles/) (Findable, Accessible, Interoperable, Reusable).

-It aims to enable python developers to easily write, and deploy FAIR metric tests functions that can be queried by various FAIR evaluations services, such as [FAIR enough](https://fair-enough.semanticscience.org/) and the [FAIRsharing FAIR Evaluator](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/)
+It aims to enable python developers to easily write, and deploy FAIR metric tests functions that can be queried by various FAIR evaluations services, such as [FAIR enough](https://fair-enough.semanticscience.org/) and the [FAIRsharing FAIR Evaluator](https://fairsharing.github.io/FAIR-Evaluator-FrontEnd/).

 📖 Visit the `fair-test` documentation website for more details on how to use the library to publish new FAIR tests: [**https://maastrichtu-ids.github.io/fair-test**](https://maastrichtu-ids.github.io/fair-test)